VicayoMua/326_Mini_Terminal/README.md

     - Second Issue To Work ON:
     - Third Issue To Work ON:
 - **Aryan Ghosh** – Project Developer
-    - First Issue To Work ON:
+    - First Issue To Work ON: Command input screen
     - Second Issue To Work ON:
     - Third Issue To Work ON:
 - **NAME** – ROLE